socialgorithm/ultimate-ttt-player-js/README.md

-# uttt-player
+# Ultimate Tic-Tac-Toe Player - JavaScript

-Initial UTTT Player for the algorithm competition
+Initial UTTT player for Socialgorithm Ultimate Tic-Tac-Toe workshops.
+See our [documentation](https://socialgorithm.org/docs/) for more info.